phcompeau/biological_modeling_course/_pages/chemotaxis/home_biochemistry.md

 CheZ()
 ~~~

-`L(t)` means that the particle *L* will be capable of bonding with *T*; the same goes for `T(l)`, meaning that *T* can bond with *L*.
-The notation `Phos~U~P` indicates that a given molecule type can be either phosphorylated or unphosphorylated, so that we do not need multiple different particles to represent the molecule.

 The conciseness of BioNetGen's molecule representation allows us to represent our reactions concisely as well.
-First, we represent the binding and dissociation reactions; the language will permit these reactions to be represented by a single reaction that is independent of the phosphorylation status of the receptor complex.
+First, we reproduce the binding and dissociation reactions from the [ligand-receptor binding tutorial](tutorial_lr); please refer to this tutorial for an explanation of the specific notation used in the rest of this section.

 ~~~ ruby
 LigandReceptor: L(t) + T(l) <-> L(t!1).T(l!1) k_lr_bind, k_lr_dis